neuefische/wd-flipped-classroom-curriculum/sessions/js-objects-and-arrays/challenges-js-objects-and-arrays.md

 (difficulty: 🔥🔥)

-Solve the _Objects and Arrays_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```bash
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-objects-and-arrays/objects-and-arrays